abhi1010/hugo-abhi1010/content/post/2014-06-07-removing-duplicates-from-linked-list.markdown

 type = "post"
-tags = ["c++", "algo", "linked list"] categories = ["code"]
+tags = ["c++", "algo", "linked list"] categories = ["code"] description = "How to remove duplicate entries from a linked list" keywords = ["duplicates", "linked list"]
 +++

 Duplicates can be removed in many ways: